- Home

 Assessment

-Assessments will take place in class for the duration of the year.
+Assessments will take place in class throughout the year.

 Religious Education is directed by the Locally Agreed Syllabus of Hampshire, Living Difference.
 Parents/carers maintain the right to withdraw their children from Religious Education.
 Permission to withdraw students from Religious Education should be addressed to the Headteacher.
 No reason is required by law for this withdrawal.